Jin Dogg: Career

 Jin Dogg recorded and released his first EP, "Welcome to Bang Bang I.K.N" in 2012.
 However, after releasing the EP, he took a break from music and dealt illegal drugs.
 Shortly after, he moved to the south of Osaka and spent three years working as a janitor in a love hotel, an environment which he said was uncomfortable to be in.
 Jin Dogg, who said "originally, I wasn't the hustler type, nor did I feel like I was a boss" was worried about the contradiction between his musical persona and his real life, but during the hiatus, he discovered the "sing it like it is" style of artists like KOHH and MonyHorse, and he found his path.
 Jin Dogg wanted to make "dirty" music as opposed to the light lyrics of artists like KOHH, and it was in this line of thinking that he was strongly influenced by artists like Bones and Suicideboys.

 Around 2015、he hit it off with studio owner Young Yujiro (whose name at the time was Radoo).
 Jin Dogg began going to Young Yujiro's studio and recorded and released his first mixtape 1st High～uncontrollable laughter under the label "Hibrid Entertainment", which he co-founded.
 Around that time he was exposed to trap through Keith Ape and Okasian.
 This brought Jin Dogg's music closer to trap, which up until then was influenced primarily by G-Funk.
 In 2017 he released his second mixtape "2nd High".
 The mixtape was made in a similar style to the first, but it was centered more around horror movie-like imagery.

 In December of 2019, the albums SAD JAKE and MAD JAKE were released.
 Both albums were themed around the dual nature of violence and sentimentality.
 On December 16, 2023 Jin Dogg released his second album Blood&Bones (BLOOD).
 This album was also part of a duology, and the second entry "Blood&Bones (BONES)" was released on February 17, 2024.
+On August 15, 2025, Jin Dogg released his next album Pain Makes You Better.